vduseev/vduseev.github.io/_posts/2018-02-05-ruby-environment.md

 #### Choose Ruby version for project

 The order in which Ruby version is checked by `rbenv` is perfectly described in the docs.
-It is hard to portray it better:
+It is hard to rephrase it better:

 > When you execute a shim, rbenv determines which Ruby version to use by reading it from the following sources, in this order:
 >